andreghl/andreghl/_posts/2024-09-20-temp-trends.md

 ## Code

 Note that for this assignment, we were required to code most of the statistical methods we wished to use ourselves.
 Our output is often slightly different from the standard methods due to *(lack of)* rounding.
-The full code can be found [here](https://github.com/andreghl/uni/tree/main/ebc2107).

 ## Research